Install SIP Valve onto any mask

 Place the securing ring around the valve, squeezing the valve head through the securing ring's hole.
 Again, push it through like a button.

-Make sure the valve head is fully through and isn't pinched on any edge.
+- Pull the bottom edges of the valve head up over the securing ring.
+Make sure the valve head is fully through and isn't being pinched on any edge.

 The cap isn't strictly needed to maintain the airtight seal.
 It's simply there to keep the valve clean when not in use.

-Use the rectangular tab on the end of the cap to pull it off.
+Pull from the rectangular tab on the end of the cap when taking it off.